Ashfield House Wedding Photography | Jenny & Stu

 The day flew by in a blur as we moved quickly after the service to grab a moment outside Ashfield House whilst the rain had stopped.
-Luckily for us the rain stayed off and in between the meal and speeches we grabbed another moment outside with a little more atmosphere in the sky whilst stood below the beautiful festoon light collection.
+Luckily for us, the rain stayed off and in between the meal and speeches, we grabbed another moment outside with a little more atmosphere in the sky whilst standing below the beautiful festoon light collection.

 As much as I’ll be doing my own thing on the day I do find it particularly important to take a handful of your most cherished parts of the day into my work.
 Jenny made a few requests in our final meeting which I was happy to fulfil on the day including loads of photographs of the details including her incredible Harriet Wilde shoes and the gorgeous venue detailing of The Rose Boutique.
-She even brought an unoped invite for me to photograph which were part of the wedding stationary she got from Hawthorne and Ivory.
+She even brought an unopened invite for me to photograph which was part of the wedding stationery she got from Hawthorne and Ivory.

 A few of my Favourite Moments from this Standish Wedding

 As seems to be the trend this year I brought Jenny’s father into the room to see her in her dress.
 It was an emotional moment for both of them as I caught side by side reactions which called for a last minute make up touch up by Melissa Sue.

 Whilst Jenny and Stu were cutting their cake they pulled the knife out and Stu took a big lick of it which caused absolute laughter to ensue from the both of them.

 Jenny chose to have her dance with her father first before her first dance with Stu which was awesome as if you do it in the other order then it normally kills all the atmosphere built from the first dance.
 During this first dance Jenny’s dress got stuck under her feet and she had a little help with it as it was carried around enabling her and her father to turn.
 Whilst doing this I was able capture a shot of the dress stretched across the camera and Jenny dancing with her father.